CoreumFoundation/multichain-auditor/README.md

 # Multichain bridge watcher

-This project is responsible to watch the multichain bridge and track if the bridging works correctly from XRPL to Coreum.
+This project is responsible for watching the multichain bridge and track if the bridging works correctly from XRPL to Coreum.

 ## Build